incubyte/incubyte.github.io/content/blog/understanding-sql-dialects.md

 ### Oracle (PL/SQL)

-Oracle's dialect, PL/SQL (Procedural Language/SQL), extends standard SQL with procedural capabilities.
+Oracle's dialect, Procedural Language/SQL (PL/SQL), extends standard SQL by adding procedural capabilities.
 Here are some of the key features unique to Oracle:

 - **Sequences:** Used to generate unique numbers automatically.
 - **Synonyms:** Aliases for database objects to simplify access and enhance security.